-Cloudflare’s is a privacy-first company.
+Cloudflare is a privacy-first company.
 As such, the General Data Protection Regulation (“GDPR”) represents many steps we were already taking.
 We do not sell personal data we process, or use it for any purpose other than delivering our services.
 In addition, we let people access, correct, and delete their personal information, and give our customers control over the information passing through our network.

-Cloudflare does not have access to or have any control of the data its customers choose to transmit, route, switch, and cache through the Cloudflare Anycast Network.
+The types of personal data Cloudflare processes on behalf of a customer depend on which Cloudflare services are implemented.
+For our most popular Application Services and Network Services, Cloudflare does not store customer content, nor do we have any control of the data our customers choose to transmit, route, switch, and cache through our Global Network.
 In a limited number of cases, Cloudflare products can be used for storage of content.
-Regardless of what Cloudflare services they use, however, our customers are fully responsible for their own compliance with applicable law and their independent contractual arrangements in connection with the data they choose to transmit, route, switch, cache, or store through the Cloudflare Anycast Network.
+Regardless of what Cloudflare services they use, however, our customers are fully responsible for their own compliance with applicable law and their independent contractual arrangements in connection with the data they choose to transmit, route, switch, cache, or store through the Cloudflare Global Network.

-The types of personal data Cloudflare processes on behalf of a customer depend on which Cloudflare services are implemented.
-The vast majority of data that transits Cloudflare’s network stays on Cloudflare’s Edge servers, while metadata about this activity is processed on behalf of our customers in our main data center in the United States.
+For our Application and Network Services, the vast majority of data that transits Cloudflare’s network stays on Cloudflare’s Edge servers.
+Metadata about this activity is processed on behalf of our customers in our data centers in the United States and Europe.

-The GDPR provides a number of legal mechanisms to ensure that appropriate safeguards, enforceable rights, and effective legal remedies are available for European data subjects whose personal data is transferred from the European Economic Area (EEA) to a third country — a country not covered by the GDPR or deemed to have adequate data protection laws in place.
+The EU General Data Protection Regulation (“GDPR”) provides a number of legal mechanisms to ensure that appropriate safeguards, enforceable rights, and effective legal remedies are available for European data subjects whose personal data is transferred from the EEA to a third country — a country not covered by the GDPR or deemed to have adequate data protection laws in place.

 Those mechanisms include: